hidesoon/Indeed/README.md

-Interface and search for jobs in indeed.com, collect data on employers, find out what their needs are.
+Collect data on employers, find out what their needs are, etc.

 This project is currently under development, feel free to poke around and use what there is though.